-In command syntax descriptions and examples, square brackets ([]) or angle brackets (<>) surrounding an argument indicate an optional argument.
+In command syntax descriptions and examples, square brackets ([]) surrounding an argument indicate an optional argument.
 Variable parameters are in italics.
 Replace these variables with the appropriate string or value.

 Command-line flags and switches are in boldface regular type; these are preceded with dashes or with a plus or minus, for example, -e.